 This physical education activity class is designed to help students understand the rules and strategies of volleyball, to help them improve their skills, and play safely and effectively.

 INTERMEDIATE VOLLEYBALL

 This course is a physical education activity class designed to help students improve and develop advanced skills in volleyball.
-Prerequisites: PHED 1210 or instructor approval help students understand the rules and strategies of walleyball, to help them improve their skills, and play safely and effectively.
+Prerequisites: PHED 1210 or instructor approval

 WALLYBALL